-This Limited Warranty is extended to the original purchaser of a Cal Spa brand portable spa manufactured after January 1, 2020 and installed for residential use in the United States of America and Canada.
+This Limited Warranty is extended to the original purchaser of a Cal Spa brand portable spa manufactured after January 1, 2021 and installed for residential use in the United States of America and Canada.
 This warranty begins on the date of delivery of the spa, but in no event later than one year from the date of manufacture.

-This way and a section and the this and lines.
 This warranty applies only to this spa line: Special Edition Shell Structural 5 years Warranted against water loss due to defects in the spa shell.
-J years Shell Finish Warranted against blistering, cracking, or delaminating of the interior surface of the spa shell.
-2 years Equipment and Controls Electrical equipment components - specifically limited to the pumps, standard titanium heater, and control system - are warranted against malfunctions due to defects in workmanship or materials.
-2 years Plumbing Warranted against leaks due to defects in workmanship or materials.
-1 year Cabinet - Synthetic or Fiberglass Warranted against defects in workmanship or materials.
-Normal wear and weathering of the finish will occur naturally over time and are not defects.
-1 year
+Shell Finish 2 years Warranted against blistering, cracking, or delaminating of the interior surface of the spa shell.
+Equipment and Controls Electrical equipment components - specifically limited to the 2 years pumps, standard titanium heater, and control system - are warranted against malfunctions due to defects in workmanship or materials.
+Plumbing 1 year Warranted against leaks due to defects in workmanship or materials.
+Cabinet - Synthetic or Fiberglass Warranted against defects in workmanship or materials, Normal wear 1 year and weathering of the finish will occur naturally over time and are not defects.